family

 Name of Study: Brain, Behavior and Puberty in Klinefelter Syndrome

-X and Y variations being studied: Klinefelter (47,XXY)
+X and Y variations being studied: Klinefelter syndrome (47,XXY)

 Genders being studied: Male